 In fact, this is a key moment.
 We waited for the launch of Plerdy for two years.
 Why?
 Our team wanted to complete several tasks: 1.)
 Create a product that outperforms competitors.
 2.)
 Increase product awareness to get more supporters.

 If you already have a unique, turnkey product with quality support and all the necessary features, or your competitors have launched such products, go, do it.
 Then, the launch on Product Hunt is the logical next step.

 What about the target audience?
 It’s hard to predict.
 Of course, some users will never get interested in your product or buy anything.
 Still, Product Hunt is great advertising that generates links, online mentions, and potential customers.
 For example, we were contacted by one of the top world’s usability experts who wanted to communicate directly because he liked our product.
 We plan to stay in touch with him and even start mutually beneficial cooperation.

 - Use every channel to place the information about your product.
 Otherwise, you won’t manage to get the necessary votes.

 - Votes on the product page (upvotes) are less critical than the votes on the main page.
 We didn’t know about this, but you should keep such a peculiarity in mind.

 - A lot depends on what other products are launched on the same day.
 Besides, the votes usually start spiking when it’s morning in the US.

 - There is a way to cheat on votes, but we didn’t do that.
 Since Product Hunt bans such practices, you may lose the product page and, most importantly, ruin your reputation.
 Actually, you should minimize the number of votes from newly created accounts.
 They have less value and may result in sanctions.

 - Reply to comments/tickets.
-They often give handy recommendations, so you can fix something, thank for the help, and show how quickly you solve problems.
+They often give handy recommendations so that you can fix something, thank you for the help, and show how quickly you solve problems.

 That’s it.
 But if you have any questions, I’ll be glad to answer them.
-Subscribe to my YouTube channel for other useful content.
+Also, subscribe to my YouTube channel for other useful content.